 When antithyroid antibodies are present, digestive issues, such as acid reflux (gerds), irritablebowel syndrome and celiac disease are common.
 The many foods which provoke gastrointestinal symptoms actually stimulate the immune system to attack the thyroid gland, making symptoms more intense and preventing adequate responses to medical therapy.
 In cases of Hashimoto’s thyroiditis, a strict gluten and GMO free plant based diet is recommended to relieve both gastrointestinal and hypothyroid symptoms.
 Such diets are not easy to follow, but compliance is more likely to be successful with ongoing nutritional support and guidance.

-Sophie can refer you to an Endocrinologist who will work with you remotely or who will meet with you in person if you live in or near NYC.
+If any of this sounds or feels familiar, I recommend you reach out to my endocrinologist, Dr Minisha Sood (she absolutely changed my life).
+She will work with you remotely or will meet with you in person if you live in or near NYC.